Miralem Pjanić: Personal life

 Pjanić is a Muslim and an ethnic Bosniak.
 He has a son named Edin with his longtime girlfriend, Josepha from Nice.
 Along with his native Bosnian, Pjanić is fluent in six additional languages: Luxembourgish, French, English, German, Italian and Spanish.
-In 2014, Pjanić was enrolled at the University of Sarajevo, majoring in sport and physical education.
+In 2014, Pjanić was enrolled at the University of Sarajevo, earning a degree in sport and physical education.

 In 2009, while playing for Lyon, he stated: "I have followed Real Madrid since the days of Zidane and Ronaldo, when I fell in love.
 Since then, it is my preferred club and it always will be."
 Later, when he was a Roma player, he confirmed that he had been a fan of Real Madrid since his childhood.

 Throughout the 2017–18 season, Pjanić appeared in the Netflix's docu-series First Team: Juventus.